Is Landmannalaugar worth the Highlands effort?

 Do you need a parking reservation at Landmannalaugar?

-Usually yes for summer daytime arrivals by private or rental vehicle, but the exact season dates, time window, service fee, and booking flow should be checked on official sources before you drive.
+Usually yes for summer daytime arrivals by private or rental vehicle, but the exact season dates, time window, service fee, and booking flow should be verified on official sources before you drive.

 Can Landmannalaugar work as a day trip?